-You can attach animation events to imported animation clips in the Animation tab.
+Animation events can be attached to imported animation clips in the Animations tab of the Animation Import Settings.

 To move the playback head to a different point in the timeline, use the timeline in the preview pane of the window:

 Position the playback head at the point where you want to add an event, then click Add Event.
-A new event appears, indicated by a small white marker on the timeline. in the Function property, fill in the name of the function to call when the event is reached.
+A new event is created, indicated by a small white marker on the timeline.
+In the Function field, fill in the name of the function to call when the event is reached.

 Make sure that any GameObject which uses this animation in its animator has a corresponding script attached that contains a function with a matching event name.